dportela24/budget-board-server/README.md

 ## Built with

-This project was implemented using NodeJs + Express, with authentification performed by JWT Authentification.
+This project was implemented using NodeJs + Express, with authentication  performed by JWT Authentication.
 The database is managed through MongoDB using the Mongoose framework.

 ## Usage